KateWenqiZhu/KateWenqiZhu.github.io/_pages/researches.md

 ---
 layout: page
 title: Research
-permalink: /research/
+permalink: /researches/
-description: My research focuses on using mathematical models and numerical methods to understand biological processes and systems.
+description: This section showcases some side research/fun projects that may not directly align with my main research direction, along with ongoing research and projects.
+Feel free to reach out if you're interested! 📩
 nav: true
 nav_order: 5
 # display_categories: []